-The Utah Warriors re-signed Angus Maclellan for the 2021 Major League Rugby season, his fourth with the club.
-The 28-year-old prop is 6’1″ tall and 260 lbs.
+The Utah Warriors re-signed Angus Maclellan for the 2023 Major League Rugby season.
+The 30-year-old prop is 6’1″ tall and 265 lbs.

-During the shortened MLR season due to COVID-19, Angus started all five matches at tighthead prop.
+Angus played 863 minutes in 17 matches, starting 13, during the 2021 season.
+During the shortened MLR season due to COVID-19, Angus started all five matches at tighthead prop, playing 276 minutes.

-Angus played 1095 minutes in 2019 and has played in all 30 of the team’s matches since 2018.
-He had 2 tries, carried the ball 49 times for 224 meters, and made 109 tackles.
+Angus played 1095 minutes in 2019, had 2 tries, carried the ball 49 times for 224 meters, and made 109 tackles.
 He is the current MLR leader for the most minutes at prop.

 In 2018 Angus played 682 minutes, starting all nine matches and scoring one try.